 Academic dishonesty (cheating, plagiarism, copying, and other forms) will be reported to the Dean of Students.
-A first incident of cheating may be handled at the discretion of the professor in consultation with the Dean of Students Judicial sanctions for offense are handled on a case-by-case basis depending on the seriousness of the violation, prior violations and other factors.
+Judicial sanctions for offense are handled on a case-by-case basis depending on the seriousness of the violation, prior violations and other factors.
 Judicial sanctions may include, but are not limited to, loss of a letter grade or failure in the course in which the offense occurred, suspension, and/or dismissal from the University.
 A detailed discussion of academic dishonesty is located in the Student Handbook.